There a different types of FFL to choose from. Make sure you understand which FFL type is best for you.

-Whether the licensee casually sells a few concealed carry handguns, wants to assist hunters, or handles NFA firearms, each of these license types varies in price due to the different functions they allow the licensee to perform.
+Whether the licensee casually sells a few concealed carry handguns, wants to assist hunters with firearm purchases (or hunting tips), or handles NFA firearms, each of these license types varies in price due to the different functions they allow the licensee to perform.

 To deal in NFA items (such as silencers, short-barrel rifles, machine guns, destructive devices, etc.), you must pay additional costs in the form of an SOT license registration.